Teaching

 Akerlof, George A. (1970).
 The Market for 'Lemons': Quality Uncertainty and the Market Mechanism.
 Quarterly Journal of Economics, 84(3), 488–500. https://www.jstor.org/stable/1879431?

 The term 'Dutch disease' was coined by The Economist magazine in the 1970s.
-The significance is that the problem described was first observed in the Netherlands following the discovery of natural gas around the town of Groningen in 1959.
+The significance of this term is that the problem described was first observed in the Netherlands following the discovery of natural gas around the town of Groningen in 1959.

 * Incidentally, Max Corden died in October 2023, aged 96.
-I met Max at a World Bank sponsored ABCD (Annual Bank Conference on Development) conference in Rio de Janeiro in 1995.
+I met Max at a World Bank sponsored ABCDE (Annual Bank Conference on Development Economics) conference in Rio de Janeiro in 1995.
 Max Corden was one of the brightest minds I've met, and also incredibly kind.

 Reference: